 - Patient Room LED lighting

-Benefits of our LED lighting solutions for human health are many.
+Benefits of our LED human centric lighting solutions for human health are many.
 Walalight Healthcare LED lighting eliminates ultraviolet and infrared rays, virtually eliminates glare, reduces heat generation from lighting and air conditioning load, and provides better lighting for hard-to-light areas.
 Furthermore, our Walalight Healthcare LED Lighting system provides a wide range of light, from very warm to very cool lighting, that scientific studies have determined to be necessary for human health.

 For example, hospital, assisted living, and other long-term patients are exposed to both too little darkness and not enough bright white light, resulting in disruption of their circadian rhythm and sleep cycles.
 Normal sleep is essential for the healing process, and with normal sleep patterns the body is flooded with the strong antioxidant melatonin.
 Our Walalight system is the first energy-efficient lighting for healthcare facilities to address this issue.

 Hospitals have many specialized areas, as well as multi-use areas, that have differing lighting needs.
 Glare and flicker in patient rooms can interfere with diagnosis, treatment and the healing process, and is unacceptable in operating rooms and where imaging equipment is being used.
 Control of lighting in healthcare facilities is paramount to assure a good visual field for treatment while reducing fatigue for care givers.

 Many hospital lights are on 24 hours per day and are maintenance intensive while generating significant heat load for air conditioning systems.
 Our Healthcare LED lighting uses up to 85% less electricity than traditional lighting, generates practically no heat, and virtually eliminates lighting maintenance for 100,000 hours or more.
 As such, the payback period for hospital LED lighting on 24 hours per day is less than one year, and ten year savings across the facility reaches into the millions of dollars.